mlgranger540/milestone-4/README.md

 ![Header and Nav](./readme-images/screenshots/header-and-nav.png)

 The header of the website features the logo for the site and log in/profile and cart buttons.
 When not logged in, the log in/profile button shows the text 'Log In' and will take the user to the login page.
-Once logged in, this link will change to show the user's username, and take them to their profile when clicked.
-The cart is also not accessible without being logged in and will redirect the user to log in (or make an account) first.
+Once logged in, this link will change to show the user's username and take them to their profile.
+The cart is also not accessible without being logged in and will redirect the user to log in first.

-Beneath this is the navbar, which has links to the homepage, shop, and the contact page.
+Beneath this is the navbar, which has links to the homepage, shop, and contact page.
 The current page is indicated with a line at the bottom of the tab.
-This line also appears when the tabs are hovered over, as well as the text colour changing when the links are hovered over.
+This line also appears when the tabs/links are hovered over, as well as the text colour changing.

 At the bottom of each page is a simple footer containing social media links.